Bastrop, Louisiana: Geography

 Bastrop is located in western Morehouse Parish, at the crossroads of U.S. Highway 425 and U.S. Highway 165 (Madison Avenue).

 According to the United States Census Bureau, Bastrop has a total area of 8.59 sqmi, all of it land.

+Climate

+Bastrop has a humid subtropical climate (Köppen: Cfa) with hot summers and mild winters.
+It has fairly uniform precipitation throughout the year.